Nature and conservation

 Four areas are administered by DOC within the inlet - the Pauatahanui Wildlife Management Reserve is a coastal wetland containing a mosaic of tidal flats and indigenous marsh vegetation.
 The reserve is bisected by the Pauatahanui-Plimmerton (Grays) road which has influenced tidal movements, drying out an inland portion.

 In the eastern half of the inlet is the Pauatahanui Inlet Wildlife Refuge, set up to protect wildlife from disturbance, especially hunting.
-Duck Creek Scenic Reserve - on State Highway 58 where Duck Creek flows into the inlet - is a shallow wet basin mainly covered in rushes and is surrounded on three sides by roads.
+Duck Creek Scenic Reserve, on SH58 where Duck Creek flows into the inlet, is a shallow wet basin mainly covered in rushes and is surrounded on three sides by roads.
 The Horokiwi Wildlife Reserve is an estuarine wetland to the west and south of Grays Road near Horokiwi Stream.

 Surrounded by urban development, the Pauatahanui Inlet is threatened by siltation, pollution, eutrophication (enrichment with nutrients,road development and depletion of fish stocks through commercial and recreational fishing.
-The Department of Conservation is working with community groups to advocate for land and water management to protect the natural and historic resources of this important estuarine wetland.
+DOC is working with community groups to advocate for land and water management to protect the natural and historic resources of this important estuarine wetland.

-Pauatahanui Inlet is an east-west running arm of Porirua Harbour, 30km north of Wellington.
-Public access to the Pauatahanui Wildlife Management Reserve is via the Forest and Bird reserve at Pauatahanui village from State Highway 58.
+Pauatahanui Inlet is an east-west running arm of Porirua Harbour, 30 km north of Wellington.
+Public access to the Pauatahanui Wildlife Management Reserve is via the Forest & Bird reserve at Pauatahanui village from SH58.

+From SH1 you can get onto the route around the estuary by turning off at the Paremata roundabout or at Grays Road in Plimmerton.
 Parking is available.
-From State Highway 1.
-You can get onto the route around the estuary by turning off at the Paremata roundabout or at Grays Road in Plimmerton.

 Know before you go